schoolofdevops/learn-jenkins/manuscript/080_creating_java_build_job.md

 1. deploy

-* Save the job and clicl on **Build Now**.
+* Save the job and click on **Build Now**.
 Following is a snippet from the output of the build job.